imCodePartnerAB/iVIS/docs/sdk/routines/beans_configuration.rst

 Beans configuration
 ===================

-To use services with provided method we need next beans.
+To use services with provided methods we need next beans:

 .. code-block:: java